March 24, 2016, 5:01 pm

 » Read more

-Young people can learn how to hunt wild turkeys, receive free raffle tickets, and leave with free door prizes at the first Southern Region Turkey Hunting Clinic.
-The April 18 clinic is open to anyone 17 years of age and younger.
-If you attend, you'll walk away with a basic understanding of how to hunt turkeys, as well as prizes supplied by The National Wild Turkey Federation and Sportsmen for Fish and Wildlife.
+Young people can learn how to hunt wild turkeys, receive free raffle tickets and leave with free door prizes at the Second Annual Southern Region Turkey Hunting Clinic.
+Heather Talley says the April 2 clinic is open to anyone 17 years of age and younger.

 Beavers in Utah